-Product revenue is comprised of sales of our communication infrastructure products.
-The increase in product revenue in the current year is primarily related to an increase in sales of approximately \$27 million of certain of our next generation products such as our SBC 5100, SBC 5200, our recently released SBC 7000 and our virtualized software-based SWe suite of products.
+The increase in product revenue in 2014 compared to 2013 was primarily related to an increase in sales of approximately \$27 million of certain of our next generation products (our SBC 5100, SBC 5200, SBC 7000 and our virtualized software-based SWe suite of products).
 Our 2014 product revenue also benefited from approximately \$11 million of sales of the products we acquired in connection with the PT acquisition.
-These increases were partially offset by approximately \$22 million of decline in sales of certain of our older product offerings, as customers are in the process of moving away from these older technologies and migrating to IP-based networks.
+These increases were partially offset by approximately \$22 million of lower sales of certain of our older product offerings, as customers are in the process of moving away from these older technologies and migrating to IP-based networks.